 Vice President, National Community Alliances

-Sarah Ha serves as the vice president of National Community Alliances at Teach For America (TFA).
-In this role, she is responsible for driving the organization’s external engagement strategy with national civil rights and aligned organizations, leading and working alongside a team of senior leaders who manage the Asian American and Pacific Islander (AAPI) Community Alliances, Black Community Alliances, DACA Initiative, Latinx Community Alliances, LGBTQ+ Community Initiative, and Native Alliances.
-Her team’s charge is to build and strengthen alliances with our internal and external communities to cultivate a powerful coalition of AAPI, Black, DACAmented, Latinx, LGBTQ+, and Native/Indigenous nations and communities shaping the educational equity landscape through an intersectional framework.
+Sarah Ha serves as the Vice President of National Community Alliances at Teach For America (TFA).
+In this role, she is responsible for driving the organization’s external engagement strategy with national civil rights and aligned organizations, leading and working alongside a team of senior leaders who manage the Asian American & Pacific Islander (AAPI) Community Alliances, Black Community Alliances, DACA Initiative, Latinx Community Alliances, LGBTQ+ Community Initiative, and Native Alliances.
+Her team collectively works to bring the intersectional partnerships, advocacy, resources, and opportunities to further cultivate the skills and mindsets necessary for systems change in their networks to shape a child-centric educational equity ecosystem.

 Formerly, Sarah launched and led TFA’s National AAPI Community Alliances.
 She was responsible for cultivating and building relationships with external grassroots and grasstops organizations, influencers, and media committed to strengthening Asian American, Native Hawaiian, and Pacific Islander educators, students, and their communities.
 In 2018, the TFA’s AAPI Alliances through Sarah's leadership, advocacy, and partnership building was awarded the Leadership Education for Asian Pacific's (LEAP) Community Award.
 She also managed Teach For America’s DACA Initiative team supporting and working alongside over 240 DACAmented teachers and educators.